-Editor’s Note: This blog entry was originally published on March 7, 2018, and was updated on May 28, 2020.
+Editor’s Note: This blog entry was originally published on March 7, 2018, and was updated on September 7, 2021.

 What are QR Codes?

-How QR Codes Work
+How Do QR Codes Work?

-When a QR code is scanned, the software on a smartphone decodes the data embedded in the code and converts it into a string of characters.
+When a code is scanned, the software on a smartphone decodes the data embedded in the code and converts it into a string of characters.
 Those characters contain a command for the phone to complete an action, such as confirming a payment or opening a link in an Internet browser.

-Uses of QR Codes
+Uses for QR Codes

 Social Media